wouter-bauweraerts/instancio-fixture-builder/docs/index.md

 ### 5.2.1
 - Bump instancio version to version 5.2.1

-### NEXT
+### 5.2.1
-- Bump instancio version to {{LATEST}}
 - Add annotation processing / FixtureBuilder code generation

+__Usage Notes:__
+To use the annotation processing, make sure that your project uses at least Java 17!

+Code generation has been tested in IntelliJ IDEA 2024.3.1.1 (Ultimate Edition) using both Maven and Gradle on JDK21.

 ## Problems / Feature Requests
-If you encounter an issue or if you have a feature request, please submit a GitHub issue!
+If you encounter an issue or if you have a feature request, please [submit a GitHub issue!](https://github.com/wouter-bauweraerts/instancio-fixture-builder/issues)